Jaimi5/Jaimi5.github.io/docuHelper/mainpage.md

 1. The first parameter is the destination, in this case the broadcast address.
 2. And finally, the helloPacket (the packet we created) and the number of elements we are sending, in this case only 1 dataPacket.

+You can access to the Routing Table with the following command:
+`LM_LinkedList<RouteNode>* routingTableList = radio.routingTableList();`

+Which LM_LinkedList is a specific linked list used inside the LoRaMesher.

 ### Print packet example

 When receiving the packet, we need to understand what the Queue will return us.
 For this reason, in the next subsection, we will explain how to implement a simple packet processing.

 ```

 /**
  * @brief Print the counter of the packet
  *